Rome and Han China

 Teacher Resources

-Driving Question: How did Roman and Han Dynasty rulers grow and maintain their empire?
+Driving Question: How did Roman and Han Dynasty rulers grow and maintain their empires?

 - Analyze the formation and characteristics of the Roman Empire and Han Dynasty China.